-Davide came to Japan as a language student after a three week visit and loved it.
-He compares his experience to the formative years of high school, explaining that studying with people from all over the world was eye-opening and helped him to grow as a person.
+- For the last episode of Tokyo Podcast’s Season 1, Anthony introduces Davide Rossi from Go!
+Go!
+Nihon who talks about studying in Japan.
+Davide came to Japan as a language student after a three-week visit and loved it.
+He explains that studying with people from all over the world was an eye-opener and helped him to grow as a person.

-So, to help those in a similar position, he started GoGo Nihon – a service which connects students with language schools, and provides both students and schools with the support they require.
-For those interested in establishing a company in Japan, this is the episode for you.
+- Those interested in establishing a company in Japan will also find this episode insightful.
 Davide discusses the process of setting up a company in Japan as a foreigner.
-He explains his business model and the relevant stakeholders.
-He explains the paperwork involved, the capital required, the benefits of having a business partner and the difficulties involved with acquiring a business visa.
+He explains his business model and relevant stakeholders.
+He explains the paperwork involved, the capital required, the benefits of having a business partner, and the difficulties involved with acquiring a business visa.

 What does takes to start and run a business in Japan?
 Davide Rossi probably has an ideal story to tell as he has gone from tourist to student in Japan and later a successful company owner.

 After graduation, Davide went to London as an IT developer.
 He had a desire to learn an Asian language and had a great trip to Japan with friends.
 Wanting to live there and have a different experience, he came to Japan as a language student for 6 months.
 Originally he thought of just learning the language and going back to London to get a better job, but he is now on his 4th year in Japan!